Cainon Lamb

 Cainon Renard Lamb (born March 22, 1978), professionally known as Lamb or Lamb Litty, is an American record producer and songwriter from Miami, Florida.
-He has worked with the likes of Beyoncé, SWV, Missy Elliott, Monica, Keyshia Cole and Jazmine Sullivan.
+He has worked with artists including Beyoncé, SWV, Missy Elliott, Monica, Keyshia Cole and Jazmine Sullivan.
 In 2017, Lamb made his rapping debut on colleague Missy Elliott's single "I'm Better".

 Biography

 Early life

 A native of Miami, Florida, Lamb's involvement with music started in the church, as a drummer in the church band.
 As a youth, Lamb continued to develop his musical talents and excelled in sports, particularly football.
-He earned a full scholarship to Florida A&M University and became an All-American wide receiver for the FAMU Rattlers football team.
-During his college years, Cainon Lamb was given an MPC aka "Beat Machine" as a gift from his late mother Regina T. Lamb.
-He utilized his musical background to create music for his local gospel rap group called Against da Grain.
+He earned a full scholarship to Florida A&M University and became a wide receiver for the FAMU Rattlers football team.
+During his college years, Cainon Lamb was given an MPC, also known as a "Beat Machine," as a gift from his late mother Regina T. Lamb.
+He utilized his musical background to create music for his local gospel rap group, Against da Grain.

 After graduating with a bachelor's degree in Criminal Justice, Lamb went on to play professional arena football with the Tallahassee Thunder and Florida Firecats.
 During his Firecats tenure as a record-breaking wide receiver, Lamb and his team won the ArenaCup Championship in 2004.